-DOT (Department of Transportation) approved towing equipment is available from your CLARK dealer.
+Department of Transportation approved towing equipment may be available from your CLARK dealer.

-7. Tow the disabled lift truck backward.
+8. Tow the disabled truck backward.
 An operator must be on the towed truck.
-Tow the lift truck slowly.
-Careful towing is necessary to prevent injury to personnel or damage to the lift truck.
-Do not tow the lift truck at a speed greater than 5 kph (3 mph).
-Do not raise the lift truck or any wheels off the ground while the lift truck is being towed.
+Tow the truck slowly.
+Careful towing is necessary to prevent injury to personnel or damage to the truck.
+The truck should be towed at a speed of less than 5 kph (3 mph) with a driver in the seat.
+Do not lift the truck or any wheels off the floor or ground while the truck is being towed.